If there was a Pokémon dog whose special power was “cute”, it could be modeled on the Pomsky.

 Instead, clean up the mess and deodorize thoroughly so he doesn’t have a mark to go back to.

-And finally, chose your breed wisely and make sure the active mind of a pomsky fits with your expectations of such a cute dog.
+And finally, choose your breed wisely and make sure the active mind of a Pomsky fits with your expectations of such a cute dog.

 Also, resist the temptation to breed your Pomsky with another Pomsky.